mulatinho/aws-jenkins-with-pipeline/README.md

-# jenkins-ci-pipeline-example
+# gcloud-jenkins-with-pipeline
-this is an example of jenkins-ci pipeline using a default job initialized on startup of jenkins.
+in this is we run a Kubernetes cluster using AWS and using a jenkins-ci with a pipeline that is triggered at the startup.

 ## how to build